sonic-net/sonic-platform-vpp/docs/HLD/sonicvpp-vlan-bridging.md

    config vlan member add  <portname> creates a tagged port bridge port.
 This will be translated to vpp in three steps
    1. creates a bridge with given vlan id as bridge id if the bridge with given aid does not exist.
    2. vpp trunk port operation is achieved through vlan subinterface.
 A subinterface is created for this vlan id.
-Note that this subinterface is only specific to vpp and does not appear in SONiC control plan data bases.
+Note that this subinterface is only specific to vpp and does not appear in SONiC control plane data bases.
    3. set the vlan subinterface as bridge port